EST-Team-Adam/Sentiment-Test/README.md

 - *4* : Compound sentiment skewness.
 - *5* : IGC daily Wheat Index plot, LOESS regression and compound sentiment density.
 - *6* : IGC daily Wheat Index returns and compound sentiment scatter-plot.

+#### _1.1_
+A very basic articles labeling system is added (commodity criterion).
+In each tokenized article the number of times that the words "wheat", "maize", "soybeans" and "rice" is counted and the article is labeled accordingly to the most used word.
+If two or more words are used an equal number of times and no other word is used more, then a "mixed" label will be applied; if no word is found, then a "general" label will be applied.

+The labels are attached to the Sentiment Matrix under the column "label", while under the columns "wheat", "maize", "soybeans" and "rice"  each word counter can be found.

+The outcome is the labeled sentiment matrix dataframe called *"df.csv"*.

+In *"df.csv"* column "label" possible values are:
+- *0* : wheat.
+- *1* : maize.
+- *2* : soybeans.
+- *3* : rice.
+- *4* : mixed (more than one word are equally the most used).
+- *5* : general (no word found).

+By analysing the results it appears that more than half of the articles are labeled as "general", therefore it has to be widened the set of words used.
+For example this method isn't robust to capital letters and synonims have to be added in the set.

+On the other hand it appears that a vast majority of non-general articles are labeled as "wheat".
+Moreover in "wheat" labeled  articles it's common that the "wheat" counter shows a significantly high number  of observations.
+It seems that wheat is the more covered commodity amongst rice, wheat, maize and soybeans.